Kamote35/Group-4-Deep-Dive-Cuda/README.md

 | CUDA Prefetch+Page creatittion+memadvise | | |
 | CUDA classic MEMCPY | | |
 | CUDA data init in a CUDA kernel | | |

+## 4. Analysis of results
+    - Justify your kernel execution time.
+    - Analysis of speed performance across all platforms

 a.)
 What overheads are included in the GPU execution time (up to the point where the data is transferred back to the CPU for error checking)?
 Is it different for each CUDA variant?